r0ushann/AI-Expense-Tracker/API_ENDPOINTS_DOCUMENTATION.md

 ## Rate Limiting

-Currently, there are no rate limits, but in production you should consider:
+Currently, there are no rate limits, but in production we should consider:
 - Limiting requests per minute per IP
 - API key-based authentication
 - Request throttling for AI categorization calls

 ---

 This documentation covers all 9 endpoints with complete request/response examples.
-Use it to integrate with frontend applications or for API testing.
+We will use it to integrate with frontend applications or for API testing.